The Working KITAS – Everything you Need to Know Before Applying in 2025

 What happens if I overstay my Visa?

-If you overstay your visa you may be subjected to daily fines, blacklisting from the country and even deportation.
+Overstaying your visa may lead to daily fines, being blacklisted, and deportation.
 We cannot stress enough the importance of keeping your visa up to date.

 I am married to an Indonesian citizen and do not work.
 Is Working KITAS the right option for me?